+

 Credit By Examination

-UMD awards credit for specific scores on nationally recognized standardized exams based on the test curriculum and the examination date.
-Refer to these decision archives for credit awards for previous exam years:
+UMD awards credit for specific scores on nationally recognized standardized exams, based on the test curriculum and the examination date.
+Refer to these decision archives for credit awards:

 - College Level Examination Program (CLEP)